4 Best Tennis Racquets for Control (2022)

 Groundstrokes

-From the baseline, Gravity Pro provides an adequate amount of spin and power combined with the utmost control and great feel.
+From the baseline, Head Gravity Pro provides an adequate amount of spin and power combined with the utmost control and great feel.

 This gravity pro is one of the finest racquet for the aggressive players from the baseline than the other gravity racquets but at the same it’s slightly less maneuver to swing it doesn’t mean that you have to struggle so much for swing the racquet.